ESMValGroup/ESMValTool_Tutorial/.github/ISSUE_TEMPLATE/lesson_contribution.md

 ---

 **Short description of the diagnostic**
-Add a short description of the mterial that you would like to add.
+Add a short description of the material that you would like to add.

 **Branch and pull request**
 Once you've started working, add the branch (and pull request) link.